Using clear sacks

 We will not collect clear sacks that have general refuse or garden waste in them.

-Contamination in recyclable waste can lead to the reprocessing plant rejecting a whole lorry load, which is a waste of everybody's time and effort.
+Putting the wrong items in clear sacks can lead to the reprocessing plant rejecting a whole lorry load, which is a waste of everybody's time and effort.

 What can go in your clear sacks

-You can put most recyclable waste in your clear sacks bin such as:
+You can put most recyclable waste in your clear sacks, such as: